-Notice how you think and feel, acknowledge where you are in this moment within yourself.
+Notice how you think and feel, and acknowledge where you are in this moment within yourself.
 To be able to let go, we first need to be able to connect with ourselves and be an observer of what’s happening to us.
 Especially if it’s uncomfortable because this is when letting go will become useful.

 2 Accepting positive and negative experiences

 Although this can be difficult at times, we must try to be less absorbed in the positive and negative aspects of every single experience and instead see life as a multitude of different experiences.
 Stopping to identify each of them can be really useful and helpful in taking a step back and moving on.

 As human beings, it’s only natural to feel happier when we feel in control, but unfortunately, life does not always make it so.
 Accepting this enables us to see that the most empowering moments of our personal journeys are when we are not in control.
 It’s about acquiring a new belief that being in the flow of things isn’t about control, it’s about being centred and adaptable.

 As a Sophrologist, I support people as they find their purpose and values.
 It is an important part of the Sophrology method and supports us as we define ourselves, be comfortable with who we are, and know what we stand for and what we contribute.
 Knowing who we are, our boundaries and our limits will help us deal with the outside world more constructively.

 Some experiences are just not for you and you don’t need to be everything to everybody or aim to do everything in your life in order to be happy.
 Knowing yourself is also about being able to set better boundaries and just say ‘no’.
 When you let go of the pressure to be everything to everyone, you start to say ‘yes’ to your true self.

 In Sophrology we learn to use the awareness of our body to help transform the way we feel, think and process our reality.
 The body is a fantastic place to start learning to let go, especially for people who are constantly stuck in this never-ending mind loop.